Here is our list of top things to do to experience and enjoy the rich music and arts culture of Greensboro.

 7:30 PM – Shops at the Friendly Center

-Located directly across from O.Henry Hotel.
-Browse over 150 stores offered in this beautiful, open shopping village.
-Stores include Apple, Anthropologie, Lily Pulitzer, Williams-Sonoma and others.
-The Shops at Friendly Center also includes a movie theatre.
+Located directly across from O.Henry Hotel, this beautiful, open shopping village offers 150 stores – including Apple, Anthropologie, Lily Pulitzer, Williams-Sonoma and more – plus a Regal movie theater.
 Learn More

 10 AM – Replacements, Ltd.